 - Golden rule: It is better, from a tax perspective, to put your money in an investment that is taxed at fewer stages, AND that is taxed later rather than earlier.

-So, a Tax Free Savings Account Unit Trust would be better than a Unit Trust that is not tax-free, because the former would be taxed only at stage 3, while the latter would be taxed at stage 1 and at stage 2.
+So, a investing in a unit trust via a tax free savings account would be better tax-wise than a investing directly in Unit Trust that is not tax-free.
+The former would only be taxed at stage 1, while the latter would be taxed at stage 1 and at stage 2.

-Secondly, even though both Retirement Annuities and Tax free savings accounts are only taxed at one of the three stages, RA’s are better from a tax perspective because you pay tax later, and quite possibly on a lower income – meaning a lower tax bill.
+Secondly, even though both Retirement Annuities and Tax free savings accounts are only taxed at one of the three stages, RA’s are better from a tax perspective because you pay tax later (only at stage 3), and quite possibly on a lower income – meaning a lower tax bill.